State income tax: State capital gains taxes

+except Washington State, which does not tax ordinary income, but (beginning in 2021) taxes capital gains at 7%.

 History

 The first state income tax, as the term is understood today in the United States, was passed by the State of Wisconsin in 1911 and came into effect in 1912.
 However, the idea of taxing income has a long history.

 Some of the English colonies in North America taxed property (mostly farmland at that time) according to its assessed produce, rather than, as now, according to assessed resale value.
 Some of these colonies also taxed "faculties" of making income in ways other than farming, assessed by the same people who assessed property.
 These taxes taken together can be considered a sort of income tax.
 The records of no colony covered by Rabushka (the colonies that became part of the United States) separated the property and faculty components, and most records indicate amounts levied rather than collected, so much is unknown about the effectiveness of these taxes, up to and including whether the faculty part was actually collected at all.